garrettwx/Multimat/README.md

 Beginning time of development: 5/6/2024.

 Free of charge to use, with partial release of original code.
-And, Multimat welcomes all the developers, because the developer is very busy (Now only two members).
+And, Multimat welcomes all the developers, because the developer is very busy.
 The paper for Multimat is still a long time to go, perhaps.

 ###
 ## Developer list